quiltdata/quilt/docs/Troubleshooting.md

 they sign in via SSO and receive the "default role."

 ### Important conditions and pre-requisites
-* If an admin (or any user) is created with JIP SSO provisioning then setting the password for that user has no effect and _password login will never succeed_ for that user.
+* If an admin (or any user) is created by JIP, or created through CloudFormation with an SSO Provider set to anything other than Disabled, then setting the password for that user has no effect and _password login will never succeed_ for that user.
 Said another way, users created through SSO can only log in through SSO.
 * You _must disable SSO_ and enable `PasswordAuth` if you wish to log in as an admin using a password (as opposed to SSO).